GDScript Documentation Guide

 | `EntryName` | `Data.Type.TYPE` | CONTROL | Description. |

 Public member variables (those without a _ prefix) and public static variables are documented under ## Member Variables.
 Each variable gets its own ### heading.
 Document the data type, default value if one is explicitly set in the source, and a description.
-Use cross-references where the type is documented elsewhere in the same file.

 ## Member Variables